 Zinc plays a role in the function of the immune system, helping the body fight off bacteria, viruses and colds.
 It is involved in metabolic functions and in forming proteins and DNA, and it even helps you smell and taste properly.

 People who have trouble with their sleep cycle should take note that a review published in November 2017 in the International Journal of Molecular Sciences linked zinc with proper sleep regulation, although the exact mechanisms are not fully understood and must be researched further.

 According to the Mayo Clinic, zinc deficiency isn't very common in the United States.
-Adult men need about 11 milligrams, and adult women need about 8 milligrams, unless they are pregnant or nursing.
-The National Institutes of Health recommends pregnant women get 11 milligrams, and breastfeeding women get 12 milligrams.
+Adult men need about 11 milligrams, and adults need about 8 milligrams, unless they are pregnant or nursing.
+The National Institutes of Health recommends pregnant people get 11 milligrams, and breastfeeding women get 12 milligrams.
 Zinc should not be consumed in quantities larger than 40 milligrams a day.

 The U.S. National Library of Medicine explains that some consumers will take zinc supplements as a way of boosting their immune system and treating the common cold, ear infections, the flu and so forth, or they might take it to stave off macular degeneration.
 There are some who will even take zinc supplements for fertility problems, osteoporosis and cancer prevention, or athletes might use zinc to improve their performance.

 What About Surbex and Zinc?

 The vitamin Surbex Z has 22.5 milligrams of zinc.
 It is important to note that Surbex zinc is in the form of zinc sulfate, one of many forms used in supplements (other examples are zinc gluconate and zinc acetate).
 According to the National Institutes of Health, there's no indication that any one form of zinc is better than the others.